alphagov/govuk-developer-docs/source/manual/govuk-env-sync.html.md

 `/usr/bin/setlock /etc/unattended-reboot/no-reboot/govuk_env_sync`
 3. Execute the data sync job with the configuration file as argument `/usr/local/bin/govuk_env_sync.sh -f /etc/govuk_env_sync/pull_content_data_admin_production_daily.cfg`

+> Traffic replay using [Gor]() is disabled between 23:00 and 5:45 daily whilst the data sync pull jobs take place.
+This is to prevent lots of errors while we are dropping databases.

 ### Icinga checks
 For every `govuk_env_sync::task:`, a passive Icinga alert `GOV.UK environment sync <title>` is created.
 They are updated on exit of the sync script.